ERUD1T3/genetic-algorithm/README.txt

 To run the different experiment files, use the following  command:

-$ python3 testTennis.py
+$ python3 testTennis.py > output.txt
-$ python3 testIris.py
+$ python3 testIris.py > output.txt
-$ python3 testIrisSelection.py
+$ python3 testIrisSelection.py > output.txt
-$ python3 testIrisReplacement.py
+$ python3 testIrisReplacement.py > output.txt

 where python3 is the python 3.X.X interpreter, and provided the data files are present and in the same directory as the experiment files